 A student who has filed an approved change of status form for either of these changes will be considered a "special student" and remain an advisee of the school where previously registered.

-*To review eligibility for financial aid, contact the Financial Aid Office.
+*To review eligibility for financial aid, contact the Student Financial Services Office.